We are educators, creators, and supporters. We are Michigan Tech.

 The position will be filled based on qualifications regardless of race, religion, color, national origin, age, sex, sexual orientation, gender identity, height, weight, genetic information, marital status, disabled veteran status, veteran status, or disability.

 "Coming to Michigan Tech has felt like coming home.
 The students, faculty, and staff are all friendly and passionate.
 We have great access to the outdoors in all weather conditions.
 At work, I've had the opportunities to make it my own.
 Coming to Tech has been rewarding for myself and my career."

 "Everyone that I have met and worked with at Michigan Tech has been supportive.
 I have been able to grow not only in my role, but in my field.
 Although I am new in the position, my voice and ideas are heard and taken seriously in meetings.
 Michigan Tech pushes me to be a better RLC and a better student affairs professional."

-"I knew I wanted to work at Michigan Tech since my first interview.
-There's something truly special about a campus where the people in the room are comfortable stopping a meeting and asking, 'What would be best for our students?'
-Being at MTU has given me such a fresh perspective on student-centered work.
-There have been so many opportunities to engage in rewarding projects both in and out of the department, and to further develop professionally.
+"I knew I wanted to work at Tech since my first interview.
+There is something special about a campus where people in the room are comfortable stopping a meeting and asking, 'What would be best for our students?'
+Being at Tech has given me a fresh perspective on student-centered work.
+There have been many opportunities to engage in rewarding projects and develop professionally.
 With each new project or event, I know I made the right decision."